Mac OS X Snow Leopard: Reception

+After the release of macOS Big Sur in 2020, blogger Riccardo Mori published a retrospective review of Snow Leopard, praising it as "the peak of the Mac user interface".

 Release history

 Former Apple CEO Steve Jobs announced Snow Leopard at WWDC on June 9, 2008, and it was privately demonstrated to developers by Senior Vice President of Software Engineering Bertrand Serlet.
 On Monday, May 11, 2009, after build 10A354, Apple issued a code freeze on Snow Leopard's APIs.
 The first public demonstration was given at WWDC 2009 by Serlet and Vice President of Mac OS Engineering, Craig Federighi.

 Mac OS X Server includes these features and other server-related features.
 Apple initially stated that Server would include ZFS support, but mention of this feature later disappeared from Apple's website and it was not included in the final release due to licensing issues.

 On January 27, 2016, Apple released an update for the Mac App Store on Mac OS X 10.6.
 The update was titled "Mac App Store Update for OS X Snow Leopard".
 The download was 3.5 MB.